akszydelko/django-snomed-ct/README.md

 Once the transitive closure file has been loaded, you can return all the concepts related to a given concept via the **transitive_isa** method which returns a TransitiveClosureQuerySet.

-TransitiveClosure is the transitive closure of the 'subsumption' relationship (the inverse of ISA) materialized by **snomed-database-loader**.
+The **TransitiveClosure** model is the transitive closure of the 'subsumption' relationship (the inverse of ISA) materialized by the SNOMED CT Database Scripts.

 Each TransitiveClosureQuerySet instance, has a **general_concepts** method that returns a ConceptQuerySet of _all_ the general concepts (those that generalise the given concept) and a **specific_concepts**